Routes explained

 PGCE: the Postgraduate Certificate in Education (PGCE) is a one- or two-year academic qualification that can be achieved during teacher training.

-Assessment Only: this programme is offered by a number of universities, colleges, SCITTs, and School Direct training providers in England.
+Assessment Only: this programme is offered by a number of universities, colleges and SCITTs in England.
 If you are already working as an unqualified teacher, QTS can be achieved via the Assessment Only route.
 Individuals with a degree and substantial experience of working in a school, early years, or further education setting, can use this option to gain QTS without undergoing a teacher training programme.

-Postgraduate Teaching Apprenticeship: similar to School Direct (salaried) programmes, Postgraduate Teaching Apprenticeships are a new work-based route into teaching.
+Postgraduate Teaching Apprenticeship: similar to the ITT (salaried) programmes, Postgraduate Teaching Apprenticeships are a new work-based route into teaching.
 In addition to working towards Qualified Teacher Status (QTS) on successful completion of the course, apprentices will also complete an end point assessment (EPA) after the summer to consolidate learning from initial teacher training.

 Early Years Initial Teacher Training (EYITT): a number of postgraduate Early Years Initial Teacher Training (EYITT) programmes are available via university or school-led training routes.
 All lead to Early Years Teacher Status (EYTS) on successful completion.
 EYTS allows you to specialise in working with children up to five years old only.